laxmikant-ainapure/upcxx/README.md

 * Release tarball downloads now embed a copy of GASNet-EX that is used by default during install.
   Git clones of the repo will still default to downloading GASNet-EX during install.
   The `GASNET` envvar can still be set at install time to change the default behavior.
+* `upcxx::rput(..., remote_cx::as_rpc(...))` has received an improved implementation
+  for non-shared-memory peers where the dependent rpc is injected immediately following the put.
+Previously, the rpc's injection was a chained operation awaiting completion of the put. <<TODO?: mention performance regression>>

 Support has been added for the following compilers/platforms (for details, see 'System Requirements'):